rakshyak-98/prep-projects/bittorrent-client/README.md

 |16      |                |                |               |
 - The `Ox` indicates that the number is a hexadecimal number, which can be more convenient representation when working with bytes.
 - this tells us that our message should start out with 64-bit integer at index 0, and that the value should be 0x417271019180.
 Since we just write 8 bytes, the index of the next part is 8.
 Now wre write 32-bit integer with the value 0.
 This moves us up to an offset of 12bytes, and we write a random 32-bit integer.
-So that total message length is 8byte+4byte+4byte=16byte long.
+So that total message is 8byte+4byte+4byte=16byte long.
 - connection id always should be `0x41727101980` when writing the connection request.

+### What is the role of connection_id?
+It is possible to spoof the source address of a UDP packet.
+The tracker has to ensure this doesn't occur, so it calculates a value (connection_id) and sends it to the client.
+If the client spoofed it's source address, it won't receive this value (unless it's sniffing the network).
+The connection_id will then be send to the tracker again in packet 3.
+The tracker verifies the connection_id and ignores the request if it doesn't match.
+- A connection_id can be used for multiple requests.
+- A client can use a connection id until one minute after it has received it.
+- Tracker should accept the connection id until two minutes after it has been send.
+> [!NOTE] Connection IDs should not be guessable by the client.

 ### why to split the connection id into two writes in `buildConnReq` function?
 The reason we have to write 4byte chunks, is that there is no method to read or write 64-bit integer.
 Actually node.js [doesn't support precise 64-bit integers](https://stackoverflow.com/questions/307179/what-is-javascripts-highest-integer-value-that-a-number-can-go-to-without-losin).
 - `writeUInt32BE` writes an unsigned 32-bit integer in big-endian format.